machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ```

 ### Exceptions
-There are three classes for handling exception.
-The main reason, why exception would be thrown, is providing the username that does not exist.
+There are four classes for handling exception.
+The main reason, why exception would be thrown, is providing the username that does not exist or exceeding GitHub request limit.

 - GithubUserNotFoundException - a class extending RuntimeException.
 Made for situation, where user is not found.
 We specify username in constructor, and specified message is created in that constructor, so we can show client exactly what happend.

+- GithubUserNotFoundException - a class extending RuntimeException.
+Made for situation, where client exceeds GitHub request limit.

-- GithubUserNotFoundEntity - a class we're going to wrap all the neccessary information into and return to the client.
+- ExceptionResponseEntity - a class we're going to wrap all the neccessary information into and return to the client.

 - GithubExceptionHandler - a class that tells Spring how to handle certain excaption.
-In this case, when GithubUserNotFoundException is thrown, ResponseEntity with GithubUserNotFoundEntity object and 404 status code is returned.
+In this case, when GithubUserNotFoundException is thrown, ResponseEntity with ExceptionResponseEntity object and 404 status code is returned.

 ![exceptions](./images/exceptions.png)